 - Field of view: 13-foot at 100 yards at 9X magnification

 - Click value: 0.25”-inch

 Sightmark Ultra Shot Sight with QD Digital Switch

-For close range, fast moving target, this Sightmark Ultra Shot is the perfect fit.
+For close range, fast moving preys, this Sightmark Ultra Shot is the perfect fit.
 It is equipped with a digital switch button that is on the side of the scope.
 It comes handy for adjusting the settings for variable brightness in any lighting condition.
 You can easily remove the mounting as it can be quickly detached.
 This will help you when you are using iron sights or other accessories.

 Also, it comes with a limited lifetime warranty.
 The 3x AG5 battery is very durable and comes with a rubber lens cap.
 The adjustment tools are pretty good also.
 Its field of view is 105 foot @100 yards.
 Not to forget, it is also waterproof, fog proof and shockproof.
 It has an old-school look that gives it an antique touch.

 - Best for close range, fast moving squirrel